peterlugtig/peterlugtig.github.io/content/courses/SDA/_index.md

 weight: 1
 ---

+*Course materials on this website are materials from academic year 2023-2024*

 ## Contact details of instructors
 All instructors are based at the:
 Department of Methodology and Statistics | Utrecht University